-LANDFILL AFTERCARE COSTS
+LANDFILL AFTER-CARE COSTS

-As operator of the Eves Valley and Murchison landfills, Council has a legal obligation to provide ongoing maintenance and monitoring services at the landfill sites after closure.
+As operator of landfills, Council has a legal obligation to provide ongoing maintenance and monitoring services at the landfill sites after closure.
 The landfill post-closure provision is recognised in accordance with NZ IFRS 37 Provisions, Contingent Liabilities and Contingent Assets.
 This provision is calculated on the basis of discounting closure and post-closure costs into present-day value.